Programvareverkstedet/dibbler/docs/economics.md

 new_product_count = product_count - products_bought
 ```

+> [!NOTE]
-This should also yield a warning, recommending the user to adjust the stock count for the product in question.
+> This should also yield a warning, recommending the user to adjust the stock count for the product in question.

 ### Buying from negative stock